Rainymy/volumize/tracker.md

 ## ================ Done ================

+- [x] Allow only one instance of the application to run.
 - [x] Setup firewall rule for windows (allow "public" to "private" network)
 - [x] Exit to tray option is missing from tray menu option.
 - [x] There is "TrayIcon" setting in "tauri.conf.json".